 So, you could invest your money there and then consult with them to plan your financial life and your future investments in the future.
-Keep in mind that I have not tested their paid services, only their online investment platform.
+Remember that I have not tested their paid services, only their online investment platform.

-If you want more information on the company itself, I interviewed Investart CEO Richard Toolen.
-This should give you more information on this service.
+For more information on the company, I interviewed Investart CEO Richard Toolen.
+This interview should give you more details about this service.

 Investing with Investart

-So, let’s review how you can invest with Investart.
+So, we can now review how you can invest with Investart.

 There are three ways to invest with Investart:

 - Accumulate.
-You can set a target amount of money you want to reach as well as your target date.
-They will then derive a portfolio and an amount to invest each month to reach this amount on your target date.
+You can set a target amount of money you want to reach and your target date.
+Investart will then derive a portfolio and a monthly amount from reaching your goal on your target date.

 - Grow.
-You can set an initial investment and a monthly investment, and the service will create a portfolio for you to grow this money.
+You can set an initial and monthly investment, and the service will create a portfolio to grow this money.

 - Manage yourself.
-You can create your own portfolio from scratch and choose your ETFs.
+You can create your portfolio from scratch and choose your ETFs.

-Moreover, if you use the Accumulate or Grow methods, you can choose between Conservative, Balanced or Aggressive strategies.
+Moreover, using the Accumulate or Grow methods, you can choose between Conservative, Balanced or Aggressive strategies.
 In that case, the allocation to bonds will vary.
-Given the current state of bonds, I would think it would be better to keep CHF cash.
-But this is not a huge deal since most Robo-Advisors are doing the same thing.
+Given the current state of bonds, I think it would be better to keep CHF cash.
+But this is not a huge deal since most Robo-Advisors do the same thing.

 Indeed, even if you start from Accumulate or Grow methods, you can modify the portfolio and switch to a Manage Yourself strategy.
-That way, if you do not like the bonds, you can switch them over to cash.
+If you do not like the bonds, you can switch them over to cash.
 Of course, you will then have to manage your portfolio yourself.

-Your assets will be rebalanced for both Grow and Accumulate methods if they deviate too much (more than 5%) from the target allocation.
+Investart will rebalance your assets for both methods if they deviate too much (more than 5%) from the target allocation.

 With a custom portfolio, rebalancing is semi-automatic.
-Once your current allocation deviates more than 5% from the target allocation, you have the option to rebalance.
-You will then be able to trigger the rebalance yourself from the web interface.
+Once your current allocation deviates more than 5% from the target allocation, you can rebalance it.
+You will then be able to trigger the rebalance from the web interface.

 Rebalancing is checked daily.
-So, it means you cannot change your portfolio during the day and expect changes to be done.
-This is an excellent thing since this will prevent intra-day trading, which is not a good idea.
+So, you cannot change your portfolio during the day and expect changes to be made.
+Daily rebalancing is an excellent thing since this will prevent intra-day trading, which is not a good idea.

 Here is an example of an Aggressive Grow portfolio that Investart generated for me:

-This is a typical portfolio, although probably a little overcomplicated for me.
+This portfolio is typical, although probably a little overcomplicated for me.
 The amount of bonds is too high for my case.
 I do not think an aggressive portfolio should need any bond or gold.
-And it could have a better international diversification.
+And it could have better international diversification.
 However, this is a typical portfolio generated by most investing models.
 If you look at other Swiss Robo-Advisors, they will always add bonds to a portfolio.
 So.
 I am not surprised by this portfolio.